 This will be my first time traveling to China.
 I am really excited to travel to China and see all the tourist spots, as well as gather evidence for the final paper, for which I am focusing on clothing advertisements for local and foreign clothing brands.
 So far, it’s been great getting to know everyone and preparing for the upcoming trip!

 Echoing the sentiments of my two group mates, I am amazed by how much knowledge I have learned thus far in less than two weeks of class.
 Time goes by pretty fast, as the subject of the globalization of China and consumer culture is of interest to me.
 To be honest, I have never studied anything close to the topics we have been examining, so everything I am taking in is new and I am excited to apply the information learned while conducting research.
 Although the readings are lengthy and sometimes dense, the various texts we read are all adding to the tools that I will take with me to China and after finishing the course.
-One thing I’ve especially enjoyed reading is Lianne Yu’s book, Consumption in China, as it presents recent research and case studies that look into how China’s rapid development affects so many aspects, even beyond consumer culture, of the people in China’s lives.
+One thing I’ve especially enjoyed reading is Lianne Yu’s book, Consumption in China, as it presents recent research and case studies that look into how China’s rapid development affects so many aspects, even beyond consumer culture, of Chinese people’s lives.

 My two-page paper focused on two temples in China, Hanshansi Temple and The City God Temple of Shanghai.
 I looked into the different levels of appeal that each site presented, and how it was translated into different target audiences.
 The Hanshansi Temple is geared toward a broader audience, while The City God Temple focuses on those who practice the religion.
 Writing this paper brought me to realize that I will have to look further into religions, especially those practiced widely in China.
 To take a look at the websites I used, visit http://loading.hanshansi.org/index.html and http://www.shchm.org/